Nebraska surprises No. 21 Maryland 69-61 in Big 10 tourney

 BIG PICTURE

-Nebraska: A third game in three days is one tough order for the Cornhuskers, but they have won three in a row since a four-game losing streak.
+Nebraska: A third game in three days is one tough order for the Cornhuskers, but they feel a lot better about themselves than they did a week ago.
+They have won three in a row since a stretch of 11 losses in 13 games.

 Maryland: The Terrapins showed some fight in the second half, but they had to chase the Cornhuskers after a shaky start.
 They had just 20 points in the first half on 29 percent shooting.